WebAssembly/module-linking/proposals/module-linking/Binary.md

 ```
 instancesec ::=  i*:section_101(vec(instancedef))     ->    i*

-instancedef ::= m:moduleidx e*:vec(exportdesc)        ->    {instantiate m, imports e}
+instancedef ::= 0x00 m:moduleidx e*:vec(exportdesc)   ->    {instantiate m, imports e}
 ```

 This defines instances in the module, appending to the instance index space.
 Each instance definition declares the module it's instantiating as well as the items used to instantiate that instance.
+Note that the leading 0x00 is intended to allow different forms of instantiation in the future if added.
+This is also a placeholder value for now since if an `instantiate` instruction will be added in the future we'll likely want this binary value to match that.

 **Validation**

 * The type index `m` must point to a module type.
-* The length of `e*` must be the same as the number of imports the module type has
+* The length of `e*` must be the same as the number of imports the module type has.
 * The type of each element of `e*` must be a subtype of the type that it's being matched with.
 Matching happens pairwise with the list of imports on the module type for `m`.